CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * All necessary procedure descriptions must be regularly checked and rehearsed.
 You may need to consider varying approaches for different operating systems.
 ** boot media **

-When setting up a computer, a boot medium should be created that can be used to start the system if a hard drive fails or to generate a controlled system state if a malicious program occurs.
+When setting up a computer, a boot medium should be created that can be used to start the system if a hard drive fails or to create a controlled system state if a malicious program occurs.
 Such media may be, for example, CDs whose creation the respective operating system may offer, but it is also possible to create specially furnished CDs or portable drives (for example USB sticks or external hard disks with USB or Firewire interface).
 In addition to "physical" media and image files can be used, which are copied or burned on the boot medium only when needed.
 The nature and extent of the emergency boot medium depends on the purpose of the computer and the existing interfaces.

 The emergency boot medium can be used for problems such as: